Cursor

 Design Challenge

-How might we design a community garden space in a children’s hospital to enhance the well-being of family members of paediatric patients, while fostering comfort and empathy?
+How might we design a community garden space in a children’s hospital to enhance the well-being of family members of paediatric patients?

 And our solution?